rehierl/node-tree-outliner/3-basic-design/3-2-sxn-one-section.md

 (i.e. superordinate-to-subordinate, or subordinate-to-superordinate).
 Such a path is therefore said to be semantically consistent.

+Note that, if only one relation would be involved, such a path could be referred to as a "dipath", a directed path (see basics/graph).

 <!-- ======================================================================= -->
 ## derived statements